ciaranmcnulty/ciaranmcnulty.com/2022-05-23-how-i-design-training-part-1.md

 Long-term I think ongoing coaching tends to be more effective than _just_ training courses, but I tend to conform to those expectations for an initial engagement and offer coaching activities as part of follow-up.

-For a new area of practice, a training course from an external authority figure is often be a good way to show commitment from the organisation to a new initiative, and can mark a transitional moment where the team 'starts doing X'.
+For a new area of practice, a training course from an external authority figure is often a good way to show commitment from the organisation to a new initiative, and can mark a transitional moment where the team 'starts doing X'.

 Incidentally, I tend to think if you're a smart person you can learn any subject well enough to deliver it to a group of learners effectively.
 The key role of a trainer is to think about how to educate people in a subject clearly, in the right order, and leave them with the right learning outcomes.
 The skills to do that are subject-agnostic.